DFW Intl. Airport

 Sundance Square & Downtown

 The heart of downtown is Sundance Square, a 35-block shopping and entertainment district where charming, beautifully restored buildings stand alongside glittering skyscrapers.
-Here, you’ll find locals, restaurants, shops, galleries and performance venues.
+Here, you’ll find locals, restaurants, shops, galleries, the Sid Richardson Museum and performance venues.

 This is one of the most historic neighborhoods in Fort Worth, offering a 30-block strip of restaurants and stores, including some of the finest specialty boutiques in the city.
 To see it all, you’ll definitely want to drive, park and explore.